Talk to us

 Zoom Web SDK vs ZEGOCLOUD Web SDK

-Zoom is a well-established player when it comes to web-based video conferencing SDKs and APIs.
-However, developers seeking Zoom SDK alternatives focusing on affordability should consider ZEGOCLOUD Web SDK.
+Zoom is a well-established player in the web-based video conferencing SDK and API space.
+However, developers seeking Zoom SDK alternatives that focus on affordability should consider the ZEGOCLOUD Web SDK.
 Such web SDKs shine with their pay-as-you-go payment method cost-effectiveness, which is especially beneficial for budget-conscious businesses and developers.
 Additionally, Zoom Web SDK lacks the integration of live-streaming features into web apps.

 However, ZEGOCLOUD goes beyond basic video calling functionalities and allows users to integrate ultra-low latency streaming features.
 Other than that, this web SDK example offers additional features like real-time messaging, whiteboards, and multi-host streaming.
 In comparison to ZEGOCLOUD’s SDKs, Zoom provides limited UI customization that can restrict developers.
 All in all, we can say that developers should prefer ZEGOCLOUD’s web SDKs for optimal communication app building.